Apo45ty/Resume/README.md

 * Entrepreneurship: I love learning how the builders of our modern society solved complex problems and made their ideas a reallity.

 # Experience
 ***
+###Jun 2013 - Aug 2013 Systems Engineering Intern, Verizon Wireline
+* Developed a front-end UI utilizing existing project infrastructure in conjunction with JQuery Mobile and KnockoutJS
+* Researched new web technologies such as AngularJS, Responsive Design and SSAS CSS.

 ### <div name="LSIIT"></div>June 2012 – Aug 2012 Worked an Internship LSIIT (Image Sciences, Computer Sciences and Remote Sensing Laboratory) of the University of Strasbourg, France.
-* Develop a Java plug in for the version four of a program called Protégé.
-The purpose of the plug-in was to add the functionality to Protégé so that it may read individuals from a file in ARFF(Attribute Relation File Format).
+* Developed a plug-in ,written in Java, for version four of the Protégé ontology visualizing and interpreting software.
+* I learned how to parse files in ARFF (Attribute Relation File Format).
-* I worked with ontologies and remote sensing algorithms.
+* Learned about hyper-spectral imaging and remote sensing.

 # Projects